1. FORMATION AND ACCEPTANCE

 7.5 Charges for Missing or Damaged Hardware

-“Normal wear and tear” excludes, without limitation, damage caused by misuse, improper handling, failure to comply with safeguarding procedures, environmental exposure outside specifications, unauthorized modification, or negligence.
-Charges shall be based on Terna’s reasonable repair or replacement cost.
+Terna may invoice Customer for any Hardware that is not returned, returned late or returned damaged beyond normal wear and tear.
+“Normal wear and tear” excludes damage caused by misuse, improper handling, failure to comply with safeguarding procedures, environmental exposure outside specifications, unauthorized modification, unauthorized relocation, accident or negligence.
+Charges shall be based on Terna’s reasonable repair or replacement cost and any related logistics, investigation or recovery costs.

 7.6 No Disposal

-Customer shall not dispose of, scrap, recycle, or otherwise discard any Hardware.
+Customer shall not dispose of, scrap, recycle or otherwise discard any Hardware.
 Any disposal or attempted disposal of Hardware contrary to this Agreement constitutes a material breach.
-Customer shall bear all resulting compliance obligations, liabilities, penalties, and costs arising from such unauthorized disposal.
+Customer shall bear all resulting compliance obligations, liabilities, penalties and costs arising from such unauthorized disposal.

 8. RISK, INSURANCE, AND DAMAGE